historical-theology/stthomas/faith-reason-revelation/syllabus.md

 but all of your audio and video (both live and recorded) *must* be clear.
 A smart phone generally will *not* work for our purposes (save, perhaps, one of the most expensive models).
-A tablet *might* work, but a proper computer with a desktop operating system (GNU/Linux, MacOS, Windows, etc.) will be best.
+A tablet *might* work, but a proper computer with a desktop operating system (GNU/Linux, *BSD, MacOS, Microsoft Windows, etc.) will be best.
 You *may* (of course) use the equipment that is included in your tuition in the Doherty Library (and elsewhere on campus).

 ## Contact

-* Email: TBD
+* Email: corey.stephan@stthom.edu
-* Office Hours (TBD): meet.jit.si/DrStephanOffice
+* Office Hours (TBD): meet.jit.si/DrStephan

 ## Themes

-The course is divided into eight thematic sections of 1-2 weeks apiece, following the course of the Niceno-Constantinopolitan Creed (a.k.a.
-"The Creed"):
+The course is divided into three thematic units:

-1. God and God as Trinity
+1. What are Faith and Reason?
-2. Creation
-3. Need for salvation (the Fall)
-4. Incarnation
-5. Passion
-6. Resurrection
-7. Holy Spirit's work, Church, and Sacraments
-8. End of time (the Eschaton)
+2. Apparent Clashes of Faith and Reason
+3. Revelation

 ## Grades

+ONLINE
-The class has four grades, each of which will allow you to foster (and showcase) a completely different set of skills:
+The class has four grades, each of which will allow you to foster (and showcase) a different set of skills:
 1. (25%)
-	Total of biweekly meetings with the instructor (me, Dr. Stephan)
+	Total of meetings with the instructor (me, Dr. Stephan) or TA every other week
 	* Graded as A (strong), C (weak), F (did not attend or obviously failed)
-	* 1 week automatically dropped (to account for life)
+	* 1 score automatically dropped (to account for life)
 2. (25%)
 	Total of weekly recorded meetings with semester-long learning groups
 	* Graded as A (strong), C (weak), F (did not write or obviously failed)
-	* 2 weeks automatically dropped (to account for life)
+	* 2 scores automatically dropped (to account for life)
+3. (20% for assignment + 5% for peer evaluations)
+	Partner 'staged' argument for and against one aspect of traditional Christian belief
+	* Graded 100, 95, 90, etc.
+	* Due the day before Midterm Break
+	* Each pair will be required to provide critical feedback on 3 other pairs'
+4. Liturgy attendance assignment
+	* You will attend an unfamiliar traditional liturgy (e.g. Catholic Latin Mass or Orthodox Divine Liturgy)
+	* Graded 100, 95, 90, etc.
+	* Due the day before Thanksgiving Break
+	* 3-5 page formal essay (our *only* formal writing assignment)

+IN-PERSON
+The class has four grades, each of which will allow you to foster (and showcase) a different set of skills:
+1. (25%)
+	Total of 3 required private learning group meetings with the instructor (me, Dr. Stephan) or TA
+	* Graded as A (strong), C (weak), F (did not attend or obviously failed)
+2. (25%)
+	Total of semester-long learning group presentations every other week
+	* Graded as A (strong), C (weak), F (did not perform or obviously failed)
+	* 1 score automatically dropped (to account for life)
 3. (20% for assignment + 5% for peer evaluations)
 	Partner 'staged' argument for and against one aspect of traditional Christian belief
 	* Graded 100, 95, 90, etc.